johnjasa/new_greenheart/_sources/development_guidelines.md

 ### Test location

-Each folder within the `greenheart` package should have a corresponding `tests` folder.
+Each folder within the `ODIES` package should have a corresponding `tests` folder.
-For example, the `greenheart/converters/hydrogen` folder should have a `greenheart/converters/hydrogen/tests` folder that contains tests for the functions and classes in the `hydrogen` folder.
+For example, the `ODIES/converters/hydrogen` folder should have a `ODIES/converters/hydrogen/tests` folder that contains tests for the functions and classes in the `hydrogen` folder.
 This makes it easier to track the corresponding tests for each file.
 This organization also allows you to easily run `pytest` on a specific folder as you're modifying files in that folder.